PrefectHQ/prefect/docs/tutorial/flows.md

 ## Parameters

-As with any Python function, you can pass arguments.
+As with any Python function, you can pass arguments to a flow.
 The positional and keyword arguments defined on your flow function are called [parameters](https://docs.prefect.io/2.10.15/concepts/flows/#parameters).
 Prefect will automatically perform type conversion by using any provided type hints.
 Let's make the repository a parameter:

 ```python hl_lines="6"
 import httpx